mindkin/hourfleet/docs/carkit.md

 # Carkit Compatibility
 This section is intended for the latest generation of Hourfleet carkits, with a smart optical unlock feature, known as **Tap, Tap Go**.

-This carkit is only compatible with cars that:
+This carkit is **only** compatible with cars that:

 - Have a proximity key.
 These are the kinds of keys you can leave in your pocket while using the car
 - Have a factory-fitted push-to-start button (usually on the dashboard of the car)

 ![Push To Start](https://static.wixstatic.com/media/d9b141_c7fd15ae9f164d96a6f41998402daeaf~mv2.jpg/v1/fill/w_630,h_326,al_c,q_80,usm_0.66_1.00_0.01/d9b141_c7fd15ae9f164d96a6f41998402daeaf~mv2.webp)

-Cars that have **older style twist-key ignitions** may have this carkit fitted, however this will provide access (unlock/lock) to the car, but not starting.
-In order to start the car another key must be left inside for the renter to use.
-While this is a similar model to most car share services operating today, we do not recommend this configuration.
+Cars that have **older style twist-key ignitions** <u>may</u> have this carkit fitted, but the carkit will only provide access (unlock/lock) to the car.
+It will not facilitate starting of the car (since these cars will not have a Start button).
+In order to start the car a regular key must be left inside the car for the renter to use to start the car.
+While this is a similar model to most car share services that operate today, we do not recommend this configuration.

+For twist-key ignition cars, we don't recommend installing a carkit, but instead using the Key Exchange model, where renters obtain a physical car key from the owner of the car.

 > Key Exchange is a feature which facilitates the car owner and renter meeting to pickup and dropoff of a physical car keys.
 No carkits.

 # How it Works - Tap Tap Go!

 [![Tap, Tap Go](http://img.youtube.com/vi/boopaYYKiSo/0.jpg)](https://www.youtube.com/watch?v=boopaYYKiSo).

-It's pretty simple, just like boarding an aircraft.
-The LED light in the windscreen indicates the car kit's state:
-- **Blue flashing** : Ready for normal operation.
-- **Green pulsing**: Ready for presentation of a unlock/lock key.
-- **Green flashing**: A valid QR key has been presented.
-The car doors will unlock or lock as appropriate.
-- **Red flashing (slow)**: Power has just been applied.
-The car kit is waiting for the Hourfleet host to send a set of encrypted QR keys.
-- **Purple flashing** : The car kit is being programmed by the Hourfleet host.

 # Obtaining a Carkit
 A carkit is obtained by ordering a quantity of them from Hourfleet.